Gasthof Goldener Adler

 Once in Innsbruck, the marksmen not only plundered official facilities.
 As with the peasants' revolt under Michael Gaismair, their heroism was fuelled not only by adrenaline but also by alcohol.
 The wild mob was probably more damaging to the city than the Bavarian administrators had been since 1805, and the "liberators" rioted violently, particularly against middle-class ladies and the small Jewish population of Innsbruck.

-One month later, the Bavarians and French had regained control of Innsbruck.
-What followed was what was known as the Tyrolean survey under Andreas Hofer, who had meanwhile assumed supreme command of the Tyrolean defence forces, was to go down in the history books.
+In July 1809, Bavaria and the French regained control of Innsbruck following the Peace of Znaim concluded with the Habsburgs, which many still regard as a Viennese betrayal of the Tyrol.
+What followed was what is known as the Tyrolean survey under Andreas Hofer, who had meanwhile assumed supreme command of the Tyrolean defence forces, was to go down in the history books.
 The Tyrolean insurgents were able to carry victory from the battlefield a total of three times.
 The 3rd battle in August 1809 on Mount Isel is particularly well known.
-"Innsbruck sees and hears what it has never heard or seen before: a battle of 40,000 combatants...“
+"Innsbruck sees and hears what it has never heard or seen before: a battle of 40,000 combatants...

 For a short time, Andreas Hofer was commander-in-chief of Tyrol in the absence of regular facts, also for civil matters.
 The costs of board and lodging for this peasant regiment had to be borne by the city of Innsbruck.
 The city's liberal and wealthy circles in particular were not happy with the new city rulers.
 The decrees issued by him as provincial commander were more reminiscent of a theocracy than a 19th century body of laws.
 Women were only allowed to go out on the streets wearing a chaste veil, dance events were banned and revealing monuments such as the one on the Leopoldsbrunnen nymphs on display were banned from public spaces.
 Educational agendas were to return to the clergy.
 Liberals and intellectuals were arrested, but the Praying the rosary to the bid.

 In the end, the fourth and final battle on Mount Isel in autumn 1809 resulted in a heavy defeat against the French superiority.
 The government in Vienna had used the Tyrolean rebels primarily as a tactical bruiser in the war against Napoleon.
 The Emperor had already had to officially cede the province of Tyrol in the peace treaty of Schönbrunn.
-Innsbruck was again under Bavarian administration between 1810 and 1814.
-By this time, Hofer himself was already a man marked by the effects of alcohol.
+Innsbruck was once again under Bavarian administration between 1810 and 1814.
+The population was also only moderately motivated to wage war.
+Wilten was badly affected by the fighting.
+The village shrank from over 1000 inhabitants to just under 700.
+By this time, Hofer himself was already a man marked by the strain of alcohol.
 He was captured and executed in Mantua on 20 January 1810.

 Der „Fight for freedom" symbolises the Tyrolean self-image to this day.
 For a long time, Andreas Hofer, the innkeeper from the South Tyrolean Passeier Valley, was regarded as an undisputed hero and the prototype of the Tyrolean who was brave, loyal to his fatherland and steadfast.
 The underdog who fought back against foreign superiority and unholy customs.
 In fact, Hofer was probably a charismatic leader, but politically untalented and conservative-clerical, simple-minded.
 His tactics at the 3rd Battle of Mount Isel "Do not abandon them" (Ann.: You just mustn't let them come up) probably summarises his nature quite well.